tomokahy/tomokahy/README.md

 ## :pencil2: Education

-- Tokyo Institute of Technolory
+- Tokyo Institute of Technology

   - <a href="http://yumiyama.my.coocan.jp/">Yumiyama Laboratory</a>
   - Graduate major in Social and Human Sciences